 Among them are gleaming kingfishers, predatory eagles, bee-eaters and owls.
 And in winter, it’s possible to travel just outside of the city glut to view flocks of salmon-colored flamingos with their black-tipped beaks.

-A sanctuary for birds
+Dubai’s sanctuary for birds

 They take their management seriously here.
 Police patrol the area to ensure that visitors do not disturb the wildlife and visitors are required to apply for a permit 3 days before their visit in order to enter.
 These measures allow conservation managers to maintain the sanctuary’s ecological integrity.